PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

 This principle applies to every environment from a local machine to production.
 The easier it is to debug, the more productive a team can be.

-## Examples
+### Examples

-Specific implementations:
+Specific ideas on how to implement this principle:

 * Stacks traces
-    * Should: Be Accurate and detailed
+    * Should: Be accurate and detailed
-    * Should: work across asyncronous, parallel and concurrent code.
+    * Should: Work across asyncronous, parallel and concurrent code.
-    * Shoud: Error reporting of line numbers should be accurate (e.g. when using sourcemaps)
+    * Should: Error reporting of line numbers should be accurate (e.g. when using sourcemaps)
 * Debugger - Easy to use.
     * Should: Be attachable to a live runtime
-    * SHould: Be able to be stepped through
+    * Should: Be able to be stepped through
-    * SHould: show realtime states of properties and values.
+    * Should: show real-time states of properties and values.
 * Errors messages - Be clear and concise
     * Should Not: Be swallowed or hidden
     * Should Not: Be generic or undescriptive